syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 {% endhighlight %}

-Then Run the project will get added as three of the Module in the Shell.The number of modules can be add based on the complexity of the project.
+Then when you run the project, it is added as three of the Module in the Shell.
+The number of modules can be add based on the complexity of the project.

 ![](PatternandPractices_images/PatternandPractices_img5.jpeg)